Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Introduction

-Our main contributions are two-folds: 1)~we propose an algorithm ensuring that every agent always reaches its destination within finite time as long as the environment satisfies the condition that all pairs of adjacent nodes belong to a simple cycle of length 3 or more (includes undirected biconnected graphs); and 2)~we evaluate that algorithm in various environments, showing its practicality.
-In particular, experimental results over various scenarios confirm its adequateness both for finding paths in large environments with many agents, as well as for conveying packages in an automated warehouse.
+In summary, the main contributions are two-fold: \begin{enumerate} \item We propose the PIBT algorithm, which solves MAPF iteratively and guarantees reachability. \item We evaluate the algorithm in various environments to assess its practicality.
+In particular, experimental results analyzing various scenarios, including robot demonstration, confirm the adequacy of the algorithm both in finding paths in large environments with many agents as well as in conveying packages in an automated warehouse. \end{enumerate} All external materials (e.g., code and a movie) are available at \url{https://kei18.github.io/pibt2}.
+The techniques presented here provide practical insight into online and lifelong scenarios involving a swarm of agents.

-The paper is organized as follows.
-Section~\ref{sec:relatedworks} reviews existing algorithms for MAPF and a variant called \emph{Multi-agent Pickup and Delivery} (MAPD).
-Section~\ref{sec:problem} defines iterative MAPF, which provides an abstract framework for multiple moving agents.
-Section~\ref{sec:algo} presents the PIBT algorithm and its theoretical analysis.
-Section~\ref{sec:evaluation} presents empirical results on both path finding (MAPF) and pickup and delivery (MAPD).
-Section~\ref{sec:conclusion} concludes the paper and discusses future work.
+The rest of the paper is organized as follows.
+Section~\ref{sec:relatedwork} reviews existing MAPF studies.
+Section~\ref{sec:pre} defines MAPF and its variant called MAPD, a problem considering operations in automated warehouses.
+Then, Section~\ref{sec:pibt} presents the PIBT algorithm along with a theoretical analysis of its reachability and time complexity.
+In Section~\ref{sec:eval}, we empirically evaluate PIBT using many simulated scenarios and a demonstration on real robots.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future directions.

+\paragraph{Difference from Conference Versions} The PIBT algorithm was initially presented in our preliminary paper~\cite{okumura2019priority}.
+PIBT$^+$ (Sec.~\ref{sec:pibt-mapf}) was initially mentioned in~\cite{okumura2021iterative}; however, theoretical analyses were not provided; we remedy this shortfall here.
+This paper, in addition to improving the description and presentation of PIBT, has the following major differences from the previous versions: (1)~Exhaustive experiments were conducted on one-shot MAPF using various fields and solvers.
+As a result, this paper thoroughly clarifies the advantages and disadvantages of PIBT compared to other de facto approaches.
+The implementation was also significantly improved, with the running time decreased by orders-of-magnitudes than that of the conference version~\cite{okumura2019priority}.
+This is mainly due to distance evaluation, as explained in Section~\ref{sec:pibt-mapf}.
+(2)~Further theoretical analyses were conducted on PIBT, for instance, on reachability considering rotation conflicts.
+(3)~A stress test for the number of agents and the robot demonstration of PIBT in an iterative scenario were added.